Bye (cricket): Scoring byes

 Usually, if the ball passes the batter without being deflected, the wicket-keeper will catch it.
-This normally prevents the scoring of runs because the batters will be unable to complete a run before being stumped or run out by the wicket-keeper.
+This normally prevents the scoring of runs, because the batters will be unable to complete a run before being stumped or run out by the wicket-keeper.
 However, if the wicket-keeper fumbles or misses the ball, the batters may be able to score runs safely.
 These runs are scored as byes: they are added to the team's total, but not to the numbers of runs scored by either batter.

 If the wicket-keeper misses the ball and it travels all the way to the boundary, the batting team scores four byes, just as if the batter had hit the ball to the boundary for four runs.
 In the virtually impossible case that a bouncer bounces so high that it flies directly over the boundary without touching the ground, only 4 byes are awarded.

 If the ball was a wide, any extras are scored as wides and not as byes.

 Whereas wides and no-balls are considered to be the fault of the bowler, and are considered negative statistics in a bowler's record, byes are considered to be the fault of the wicket-keeper, and are considered negatively against the wicket-keeper's record.
-However, some playing conditions make byes more likely, regardless of a wicket-keeper's ability – wayward fast bowling, or an uneven pitch, or the need for the keeper to stand directly behind the stumps.
+However, some playing conditions make byes more likely, regardless of a wicket-keeper's ability: wayward fast bowling, or an uneven pitch, or the need for the keeper to stand directly behind the stumps.

 Byes are relatively rare in one-day cricket, usually making the smallest component of extras in a score.
 This is because the batter is more likely to attempt to hit the ball.
 They are far more prominent in first-class cricket.
-For example, in the Test series between Australia and England in 2010-11, there were 258 extras in five matches, of which 76 were byes (29.4% of the extras).
+For example, in the Test series between Australia and England in 2010–11, there were 258 extras in five matches, of which 76 were byes (29.4% of the extras).
 In the seven one-day and T20 matches that followed between the same sides, there were 262 extras, of which only 10 were byes (3.8% of the extras).

-Normally batters never attempt to run byes when the wicket-keeper catches the ball.
+Usually batters do not try to run byes when the wicket-keeper catches the ball.
 However, in situations at the end of a game when the batting team must score runs quickly in order to have a chance of winning, the batters may risk running a bye and hope that the wicket-keeper fumbles the ball or throws it inaccurately when attempting to run a batter out.
-The usual result of this is a batter's being run out, but sometimes the tactic pays off with a few One Day International matches, and at least one Test, having been won on byes.
+The usual result of this is a batter's being run out, but sometimes the tactic pays off: a few One Day International matches, and at least one Test, have been won on byes.